 - Loss of consortium

-While you can pursue a claim against RTA if you can show they are liable for damages, it is much more challenging than pursuing a claim against an individual.
-Government entities are protected by sovereign immunity, but the California Torts Claim Act allows a limited waiver of that immunity to bring claims against entities under certain guidelines.
+While you can pursue a claim against the city if you can show they are liable for damages, it is much more challenging than pursuing a claim against an individual.
+Government entities are protected by sovereign immunity, but the Torts Claim Act allows a limited waiver of that immunity to bring claims against entities under certain guidelines.

-You will have six months to file a claim against RTA for damages after a bus accident.
-The proper documentation must be completed to file a notice of claim and all supporting documentation must be provided to show which damages resulted and why you think RTA is liable.
+You will have six months to file a claim against the city for damages after a bus accident.
+The proper documentation must be completed to file a notice of claim and all supporting documentation must be provided to show which damages resulted and why you think they are liable.
 If they don’t give a satisfactory response to your claim, you can then file a lawsuit.

 Consult With a Personal Injury Lawyer

-If an accident with RTA has left you with damages, you should consult with a personal injury attorney.
+If an accident with the city has left you with damages, you should consult with a personal injury attorney.
 Pursuing such claims can be challenging.
 Because accident injury lawyers work on a contingency basis, you have nothing to lose.

-Complete the Free Case Evaluation Form on this page today to have your case reviewed by an attorney in your area who can determine the best way to proceed with your accident injury claim against RTA in Riverside.
+Complete the Free Case Evaluation Form on this page today to have your case reviewed by an attorney in your area who can determine the best way to proceed with your accident injury claim.

 *Disclaimer: The content of this article serves only to provide information and should not be construed as legal advice.
 If you file a claim against the The Greater Cleveland Regional Transit Authority (GCRTA or RTA) or any other party, you may not be entitled to any compensation.